POMATOpl/cpp-docs.pl-pl/docs/standard-library/reverse-iterator-class.md

 ### <a name="parameters"></a>Parametry

-*Wył.*\
+*Logowanie*\
-Przesunięcie, o które należy zwiększać iteratora.
+Przesunięcie, według którego ma zostać zwiększony iterator.

 ### <a name="return-value"></a>Wartość zwracana

-Odwołanie do elementu, do `reverse_iterator`którego odnosi się .
+Odwołanie do elementu, do którego odnosił się `reverse_iterator` .

 ### <a name="example"></a>Przykład